Large or bright satellite constellations: Effects on observations, including on the background sky brightness: Simulation results

 \subsection{Very bright satellites: AST BlueBirds}

 Here, we discuss the case of the bright "BlueBird" satellites by AST-SpaceMobile.
 Based on their website\footnote{\url{https://ast-science.com}}, the surface of these satellites will be 223~m$^2$.
-Using the measurements from \citet{MallamaCole2025}, i.e. $V_\mathrm{550~km} = 2$, and a total number of 243 satellites (as in their petition to the Federal Communication Commission) on a set of realistic shells, we built the "AST-243" constellation.
-We also built an hypothetical "AST-3000" with 3000 "BlueBirds" on realistic orbits with altitudes ranging from 550 to 750~km.
+Using the measurements from \citet{MallamaCole2025}, i.e. $V_\mathrm{550~km} = 2$, and a total number of 243 satellites (as in their petition to the Federal Communication Commission) on a set of realistic shells, we built the "AST" constellation. \obl{To evaluate the effect of a larger constellation, or the combination of various AST-like constellations, we also built an hypothetical constellation with 3000 BlueBird-like satellites on realistic orbits with altitudes ranging from 550 to 750~km; this hypothetical constellation is "D3000" (for "direct-to-cell").}

 In the case of the 300-satellite constellation, the small number of spacecraft ensures negligible losses on instruments not affected by saturation (Fig.~\ref{fig:ap.AST-243}).
 In the case of the LSST camera, however, saturation drives the losses to 0.2--0.6\% of the FoV, instead of 0.0002--0.0006\% if the satellites had been fainter (see Fig.~\ref{fig:ap.AST-faint-vs-bright}.a and b).
 The effect on the sky-background pollution, both diffuse (at the $10^{-4}$ level) and scattered (at the $10^{-5}$ level), is negligible, as expected for a handful of illuminated satellites in the sky.